JuanPoumian/Strategic-Analysis/README.md

 ![correlation](https://user-images.githubusercontent.com/114705723/236968584-45173819-54e9-47a9-bdde-9bedc2f7a858.png)

+## Incorporating Event Study Analysis on Economic Indicators

+In the larger context of my data analysis project, I've incorporated an event study methodology, using economic indicators from the Federal Reserve Economic Data (FRED).
+This approach allows me to examine how specific events impact various economic indicators over time.

+Data Acquisition and Preparation: To incorporate this analysis, I first retrieve time-series data for specific economic indicators within a certain date range.
+I use the FRED API to fetch this data.

+Event Study Analysis: The event study methodology is then applied to the historical data.
+This process involves identifying an 'event window' around a specific date (the 'event date') and analyzing the behavior of the economic indicator during this window.

+The event window is defined as a certain number of periods before and after the event date.
+This allows me to study the effect of the event on the economic indicator, both in terms of its immediate impact (post-event) and its anticipation (pre-event).

+I repeat this analysis for each event date, calculating daily returns within each event window, and then average the results across all event windows.
+This provides a representative picture of how the economic indicator typically reacts to the event.

+This study provides a more comprehensive perspective on the performance of various economic indicators during significant economic events, enhancing our understanding of these indicators' reactions and the broader economic landscape.

 ## Usage

 *The project is organized into several functions that handle tasks such as data retrieval, computation of technical indicators, data cleaning, data saving, and plotting of data and indicators.